arkothiwala/gpt2/README.md

         We also employed a modified version of L2 regularization proposed in [37], with w= 0.01 on all non bias or gain weights.
         ```
     - So, I used Adam optimizer with `weight_decay = 0.01`
     - MISTAKE - I didn't check the paper at reference [37].
 It referred to `AdamW paper`.
+Also, it didn't occur that weight_decay of 0.01 will be too high for Adam.
     - The moment, I changed to AdamW optimizer.
 The model training improved from pleateau at 7 to achieving 3.2 loss on validation set with perplexity of ~26-27 on the validation set.

 2. You need to observe right things[metrics, data, plots] as much as possible